gmnevton/NitroPascal/README.md

 # NitroPascal
 NitroPascal is a concept of new OOP programming language based on Pascal / Delphi.

 The goal is to make this lannguage the best Pascal version there is.
+Because we believe that a programing language is only as good as the experience of writing it.
 To eliminate annoying bariers and old habits.
 To give programmers the freedom to create without doubling down on old schemas.
+And produce blazingly fast compiler with in memory compile and execution feature.

 Maybe in the future there will be a compiler and debugger.

 ---